Skills gap analysis in 4 steps: How to identify and bridge talent gaps

 A skill gap occurs whenever your employees need to possess all the desired skills your company needs to meet its goals and objectives.

-Skill gaps have become increasingly common in the United States, especially after the shift to remote work post-pandemic and the emergence of new technologies like artificial intelligence chatbots (ChatGPT and the like).
+Skill gaps have become increasingly common in the United States, especially after the shift to remote work after the pandemic and the emergence of new technologies like artificial intelligence chatbots (ChatGPT and the like).

-This means human resources professionals and organizational leaders need to know how to conduct a skills gap analysis – which is how you pinpoint the discrepancy between your required skills and your employee’s current skills.
+This means human resources professionals and organizational leaders must know how to conduct a skills gap analysis, pinpointing the discrepancy between the required skills and the employees’ current skills.

 According to a survey conducted by Centiment in 2023, 70% of corporate leaders report a critical skills gap in their organizations, negatively impacting their employees’ performances as a result.